manticorp/ultraloot/README.md

 The ```collapsed``` function collapses things based on their JSON representation (minus the qty) so if their keys aren't exactly the same they won't be collapsed together.

-Note: ```collapse```d non-stackable entries don't necessarily have a qty of 1 depending on how your tables, pools and functions are set up.
+Note: ```collapsed``` non-stackable entries don't necessarily have a qty of 1 depending on how your tables, pools and functions are set up.
 The collapse function doesn't split objects with a qty > 1, it just doesn't add non stackable items together.

 ### Sync vs Async